Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 ## How bad is it?

 The security scheme of the Coldcard Mk2 wallet is well designed and relies mainly on the ATECC508A secure memory, which is a smart design decision.
-The equipment required to perform the physical attack of the ATECC508A is expensive: about 200 k€, which limits the potential attackers.
+The equipment required to perform the physical attack of the ATECC508A is expensive: about $200k, which limits the potential attackers.
 It requires serious knowledge and expertise, and the exploitation is difficult.

 ## Online Brute-Force Attack